DOSAYGO-Research/irradix/research/NEGATIVE_PHI_CONNECTION.md

 This singles out the quadratic contraction mechanism in the binary range; it does not classify every irrational quotient language.

-The most concrete next projects are a finite-state arithmetic prototype with exact endpoint handling, and quantitative spectral bounds as the modulus grows.
-Neither is completed here.
+The finite-state arithmetic prototype with exact endpoint handling is now implemented and proved in [ARITHMETIC.md](ARITHMETIC.md).
+Quantitative spectral bounds as the modulus grows remain a research target.
 Infinitely many prime binary images and a prime-counting asymptotic are not established by these proofs.